skip to content

 Ultimately, stakeholders and shareholders both have an influence on a company’s success, but the interests of each are different.
 Stakeholders are impacted by how a company manages its operations and resources, while shareholders are more focused on financial performance.
 It is important for businesses to balance and consider the needs of both groups in order to be successful.

-Some of the most commonly used social washing practices include:
+Some of the most common practices include:

 1. Hiding negative information: Companies often hide any negative information or reviews about their products and services by burying them in search results, deleting them from websites, or even buying out the domain of a website that hosts negative reviews.